-Term / Acronym Definition ALARP As Low As Reasonably Practicable ATCO Gas ATCO Gas Australia Pty Ltd Contractor A supplier in a contractual situation DBNGP Dampier to Bunbury Natural Gas Pipeline DPLH Department of Planning Lands and Heritage DWER Department of Water and Environmental Regulation DEE Department of the Environment and Energy DRDL Department of Regional Development and Lands DMIRS Department of Mines , Industry Regulation and Safety DBCA Department of Biodiversity, Conservation and Attractions.
-Emergency means an incident which: has the potential to cause major loss of people, equipment, materials process or the environment; has caused or threatens to cause failure of gas supply to shippers; is of sufficient magnitude to attract wide publicity and the responsibility and the response of the police, fire brigade or other emergency services; and results in an uncontrolled release of gas OEP Operational Environmental Plan EPA Environmental Protection Authority GDS Gas Distribution System Hazard Any unsafe act or condition that has the potential to injure people, result in harm to the environment, damage property, equipment or materials or lead to loss of process Hazardous Substance A substance: entered in the List of Designated Hazardous Substances; or if the substance is not entered in the List of Hazardous Substances determined in accordance with the Approved Criteria for Classifying Hazardous Substances whether the substance is a hazardous substance Incident An undesired event or set of circumstances that did result in an undesired outcome through injury to people, harm to the environment, damage to property, equipment or materials or loss of process.
-KP Kilometre Point when making reference to the location of a particular point of reference in relation to the MGL.
-JRA (Job Risk Analysis) means a method of identifying hazards with workplace tasks and the development of control measures to manage the identified hazards MAOP Maximum allowable operating pressure Management Plan A project or job specific management plan, which describes how QHS&E and quality activities and Potential Impacts on a project or job will be managed
+Term / Acronym Definition AASS Actual Acid Sulfate Soils ALARP As Low As Reasonably Practicable.
+ATCO ATCO Gas Australia Pty Ltd. ВСТ Business Continuity Team Contractor A supplier in a contractual situation.
+CMT Crisis Management Team DBNGP Dampier to Bunbury Natural Gas Pipeline.
+DBP Dampier Bunbury Pipeline.
+DPLH Department of Planning Lands and Heritage.
+DRF Declared Rare Flora DWER Department of Water and Environmental Regulation.
+DEE Department of the Environment and Energy.
+DRDL Department of Regional Development and Lands.
+DMIRS Department of Mines, Industry Regulation and Safety.
+DBCA Department of Biodiversity, Conservation and Attractions.
+Emergency Means an incident which: Has the potential to cause major loss of people, equipment, materials process or the environment; Has caused or threatens to cause failure of gas supply to shippers; Is of sufficient magnitude to attract wide publicity and the response of the police, fire brigade or other emergency services; and Results in an uncontrolled release of gas EPA Environmental Protection Authority.
+EPBC Act Environment Protection and Biodiversity Conservation Act (1999).
+EPBC Regulations Environment Protection and Biodiversity Conservation Regulations (2000).
+GDA94 Geocentric Datum Of Australia 1994 GDS Gas Distribution System.
+GHG Greenhouse Gases.
+Hazard Any unsafe act or condition that has the potential to injure people, result in harm to the environment, damage property, equipment or materials or lead to loss of process.
+Hazardous Substance A substance: Entered in the List of Designated Hazardous Substances; or If the substance is not entered in the List of Hazardous Substances determined in accordance with the Approved Criteria for Classifying Hazardous Substances whether the substance is a hazardous substance HDD Horizontal directional drilling